mnarang2/OpenDJ-Plugin/README.md

 	4.)
 Replace base64 version of the host key for verification purposes 5.)
 For pgi_id change the Process Name to OpenDJ Process 6.)
-Change path of "cd" linux command to correct location for ldapsearch
+Change path of "cd" linux command to correct location for ldapsearch 7.)
+Make sure bindDN, baseDN and bindPassword are correct

 # Metrics Provided
 	lost-connections